deeexcee-io/Trivy_Zip/README.md

 Unzip and scan multiple container images with csv output for easy reporting

 # Trivy_Zip
-Unzips HO Container Images and Vuln Scans with Trivy.
+Unzips Container Images and Vuln Scans with Trivy.

 Go on Bitbucket, find the Container(s) and download it